Benzoyl peroxide (On the skin)

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you ever had an allergic reaction to an acne product.
+- Tell your doctor if you are pregnant or breastfeeding, or if you ever had an allergic reaction to an acne product, or have other skin problems (including eczema, cuts, or sunburn).

 - This medicine may make your skin more sensitive to sunlight.
 Wear sunscreen.
 Do not use sunlamps or tanning beds.